johnnymo87/scrapers/ikon/README.md

 - **DESIRED_DATES**: A comma-separated list of dates (in `YYYY-MM-DD` format) to check for availability.
 For example:
   `DESIRED_DATES="2025-03-01,2025-03-02"`

-We use Twilio to automate notifications to the "user" (you) when the scraper finds something of value.
+We use Sinch to automate notifications to the "user" (you) when the scraper finds something of value.

-For Twilio notifications:
+For Sinch notifications:
-- **TWILIO_ACCOUNT_SID**: Your Twilio account identifier.
+- **SINCH_SERVICE_PLAN_ID**: Your Sinch account identifier.
-- **TWILIO_AUTH_TOKEN**: Your Twilio account secret, used to authenticate API requests.
+- **SINCH_API_TOKEN**: Your Sinch account secret, used to authenticate API requests.
-- **TWILIO_PHONE_NUMBER**: The Twilio phone number from which SMS alerts will be sent.
+- **SINCH_PHONE_NUMBER**: The Sinch phone number from which SMS alerts will be sent.
 - **USER_PHONE_NUMBERs**: A comma-separated list of phone numbers to which SMS alerts will be sent.
 For example:
   `USER_PHONE_NUMBERS="+15555555555,+16666666666"`